oakmoss6-hash/Clover/README.md

 ### 7.7 Alignment count is linear, but alignment cost is data-dependent

-The number of alignments is \(U-C\), but the runtime of each WFA/NW/Edlib call depends on sequence length and divergence.
+The number of alignments is $U-C$, but the runtime of each WFA/NW/Edlib call depends on sequence length and divergence.

 Very long sequences or high-error clusters may therefore have different scaling behavior from the current low-error DNA-storage setting.